Seattle, WA · Puget Sound marine climate

 Today's pollen count in Seattle

 Today in Seattle, Washington, the forecasted pollen level is moderate with an allergy index of 3.
-The primary allergen is Grasses.
+The primary allergen is Ragweed.
 Use the forecast below to see whether conditions are likely to rise, ease, or stay steady over the next few days.

 AllergyAva shows forecasted pollen levels and allergy risk estimates for Seattle.
 Actual exposure can vary by neighborhood, weather, and time outdoors.